Vaishnavitopper/My-first-GIT/README.md

 I have created forking, cloning, adding files, commenting, pushing and created a PR.
 Now I'm creating a branch and then taking a screen shot for the merge conflict. i have to create some changes here so that i can create conflict.
 Then completing the task 4.
 I have created forking, cloning, adding files, commenting, pushing and created a PR.
 And creating some changes here.
-Now I'm creating a branch and then creaing a merge conflict.
+Now I'm creating a branch and then creating a merge conflict.
 And creating some changes here to create conflict.
 Trying to create a conflict.